olin/clubs/defunct/AccessibilityAlliance.md

 ## Club Materials, Purchases, and Space
 Materials:
-* Charliew's room, if you follow its rules
+* Current PM's room (will change when PM changes), if you follow its rules
-* Adva Waranyuwat (probably, she tends to care about accessibility, being the Assistant Dean of Student Affairs and all)
+* Members of StAR, with their consent

 To-be-purchased:
 * So many things